 1300.
-RULES OF PROCEDURE 1300.1 The Bylaws of the Association shall embody Rules of Order and Standing Rules as necessary to ensure proper organization and methods of transacting business for meetings of the Legislative Council, the Board of Directors and standing committees of the Association.
-Where not specifically provided for in the Rules of Order or Standing Rules within the Bylaws of the Association, all matters of parliamentary procedure shall be governed by Robert's Rules of Order .
+RULES OF PROCEDURE

+1300.1 The Bylaws of the Association shall embody Rules of Order and Standing Rules as necessary to ensure proper organization and methods of transacting business for meetings of the Legislative Council, the Board of Directors and standing committees of the Association.

+Where not specifically provided for in the Rules of Order or Standing Rules within the Bylaws of the Association, all matters of parliamentary procedure shall be governed by Robert's Rules of Order.
 Challenges to meeting or voting procedures must be addressed prior to the adjournment of each Legislative Council meeting.
 The Parliamentarian shall rule on all challenges but his/her/their ruling may be overturned by a majority vote of those members voting.
 Once the meeting has been adjourned, all action by the Legislative Council shall be final.
-1200.2 All meetings of the Association and its leagues shall be open to the public.
-This does not preclude

-1300.2 All meetings of the Association and its leagues shall be open to the public.
+All meetings of the Association and its leagues shall be open to the public.
 This does not preclude any of the above from holding executive sessions.